Student Spotlight: Anna Loosli

 “Receiving the Designer of the Year award was a huge honor, especially to be recognized by a team of judges from the fashion industry and teachers from the College,” she said.
 “For the uROCKit competition, using Suede’s own line of fabric and pattern, you had to draw on all you have learned to create a unique, ‘u-rock-it’ design.
 I decided to create a metal hoop design skirt with corset.
 This was an exciting win as I got to show this design with Suede at the Bloomingdale JoAnn Fabric store the next day.”

-Loosli has earned certificates in Fashion Design and Fashion Entrepreneurship and plans to finish her associate's degree in Fashion Design by the end of 2013.
+Loosli has earned certificates in Fashion Design and Fashion Entrepreneurship and plans to finish her associate’s degree in Fashion Design.
 Her goal is to work with local or national designers where she can contribute to the success of their business while growing as an individual designer.

 “Eventually, my long-term goal is to have my own business, illustrating my designs where I can show my creativity and make a difference to the fashion industry,” she said.
 “I would definitely recommend College of DuPage for any person who has an interest in entering the fashion design world as this school provides a broad offering of design courses to help anyone learn and grow as a designer.
 The teachers also have strong knowledge and expertise of their field which prepares you for entry into the fashion world.”